dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 These are:
   1. 841c: One store to clear the event.
-  2. 8420: One coprocessor move to indicate the interrupt occured
+  2. 8420: One coprocessor move to indicate the interrupt occurred
   3. 8424: One instruction to jump back to the interrupted code.

 This gives a great performance improvement: average 268 cycles.
 Which is